 At betstamp, transparency is very important to us.
 With each NFL free pick article on this website, the author will have a link to their betstamp profile page, so that you can see their full betting history before you decide whether or not you want to tail their plays.

 One of betstamp’s largest brand values is transparency.
-Whether you are looking to tail or fade my picks, or potentially like reading the breakdowns, you can find my full documented betting record here.
-Best of luck with your plays.
+Whether you are looking to tail or fade my picks, or potentially just like reading the breakdowns, you can find my full documented betting record here.
+Best of luck with your bets today.

 To learn more about wagering on the NFL...

 Tips and strategies to become a more successful NFL bettor.

 The easiest way to go bust is to mismanage your bankroll.
 Avoid the pitfalls by learning about bankroll management strategies.

 Prop bets are now one of the most common bet types amongst NFL bettors.
 Find out why they are so popular and how to bet them.

 Have you ever wondered why lines move?
 It's not as simple as you would think.
 Knowledge of how betting markets work can help you become a more successful bettor.